syncfusion-content/blazor-docs/blazor/dropdown-list/grouping.md

 ## Limitations of Grouping

-We have certain limitations in Grouping feature.
+Grouping feature has a certain limitations.
 Those are listed below.

-* The component will support only single level of grouping, and we cannot specify it as like TreeView component.
+* The component will support only single level of grouping, and you cannot specify it as like TreeView component.

 * The Virtualization is not supported in the Grouping feature.
-Only we can assign fixed number of datasource items at initial rendering of the component.
+Only assign fixed number of datasource items at initial rendering of the component.